philc/http_resque/README.markdown

             -p: the port to listen on.
 Defaults to the $PORT environment variable, or 4568.
       --rakefile: the location of your Rakefile.
 The default is "./Rakefile".

+You run http_resque in place of `rake resque:work`.
 When run, http_resque starts a small web server and then invokes `rake resque:work` in a fork.

 REST APIs for Resque
 --------------------